Allan McCay is Deputy Director of the Institute of Criminology, and an Academic Fellow at the University of Sydney Law School.

-Allan McCay teaches at the University of Sydney Foundation Program, and University of Sydney Law School.
-He is also an Affiliate Member of the Centre for Agency, Values, and Ethics, at Macquarie University.
+He is a Member of the Management Committee of the Julius Stone Institute of Jurisprudence at the University of Sydney Law School and is also an Affiliate Member of the Centre for Agency, Values, and Ethics, at Macquarie University.

-He has been a visiting researcher at the philosophy departments of the University of California, Riverside, the University of Stirling, and also at the Uehiro Centre for Practical Ethics, Oxford University.
+Allan has been a visiting researcher at the philosophy departments of the University of California, Riverside, the University of Stirling, and also at the Uehiro Centre for Practical Ethics, Oxford University.

 His first book (with Michael Sevel), Free Will and the Law: New Perspectives is published by Routledge (2019) and contains a collection of responses to the free will problem.
 Many of the chapters address its significance in the context of law .

 His second book (with Nicole Vincent and Thomas Nadelhoffer), Neurointerventions and the Law: Regulating Human Mental Capacity (2020) is published by Oxford University Press.
 This book considers the way in which new approaches to intervening on the brain such as deep-brain stimulation, brain-computer interfaces and new medications, create novel and sometimes concerning issues for the law.
 It contains chapters from leading philosophers working in these areas.